-Not many businesses put that much thought into office cleaning, something that often comes back to haunt them.
+Not many businesses put that much thought into commercial cleaning, something that often comes back to haunt them.
 As a business owner, you always stand to gain a lot more by having a clean office.

 Not only does a neat and tidy office space look more visually appealing, but it also makes a good impression on clients that visit your premises.
 Consequently, a clean office is often more conducive to profitable outcomes.